toranbehera/toranbehera-intern-repo/duplicate-repo/git_understanding.md

 	- designers can be added to pull requests for front-end changes; they can spot any mistakes earlier in the process with the help of screenshots

 ## What did you learn from reviewing an open-source PR?
+1. Comments and discussions
+	- The first comment in the PR is the description of the PR
+	- The description usually starts with a line that explains the action taken place by using a keyword followed by the link to the issue
+	- github actions triggers automated tests, and any unsuccessful tests are visible through a red cross icon
+	- github actions may trigger a bot to automatically produce feedback on the PR
+	- in the case of the PR that I looked at, a bot called react-sizebot responded to the PR by reporting on bundle size comparisons against the production branch and emphasized on size changes greater than 2%
+	- the contributor then addressed any suggestions from the bot through three new commits
+	- all unsuccessful automated tests then passed, and then the contributor requested a review on the PR
+	- a small box pops up confirming that the review has been requested, a person with their profile displayed has been assigned to review it, the PR passes all automated tests, and it does not have any conflicts with the main branch

+The key takeaway from this PR was that oftentimes, feedback is automated via bots, and a lot of actions carried out by the contributor after getting automated feedback, bot from a bot and the automated tests, mostly involved addressing the errors that arose in the automated checks and the bot's feedback.
+Most conversation inside PRs appear to be short (up to 3 comments) and mainly involve a contributor making changes and a bot automatically giving feedback, or the results of automated tests being displayed.

+2. How changes are requested and approved
+Oftentimes, the changes needed to be made are showed through the failed tests that run automatically via github actions and via a bot that automatically goes through the code and reports any necessary changes that need to be made.
+In the case of the PR that I looked at, the bot reported the bundles that were more than 2% larger than the one in the production branch.